mariopineda/drpineda.ca/classroom/lettingofsteam.md

 ---
 layout: classroom-page
-permalink: /classroom/lettingofsteam.html
+permalink: /classroom/lettingoffsteam.html
-title: Letting of STEAM
+title: Letting off STEAM
 tagline:
 tags:
 image:
   feature: feature-textbooks.png
 ---

-<h1><em>Letting of STEAM</em> Assignment</h1>
+<h1><em>Letting off STEAM</em> Assignment</h1>
-<p><em>Topics in Science, Technology, Engineering, Art and Mathematics</em></p>
+<p><em>Sharing Topics in Science, Technology, Engineering, Art and Mathematics</em></p>

-<p>All students will be making a number of presentations on STEAM topics throughout the school year.
+<p>All students will be making a number of presentations on STEAM (Science, Technology, Engineering, Art and Mathematics) topics throughout the school year.
 After being assigned a presentation date by your teacher write it down in your agenda and plan ahead for its arrival.
 It is your responsibility to be prepared to present when your date arrives.
-If you have a problem with the date you have been assigned, it is *your responsibility* to find a classmate to switch with and to notify your teacher of the switch so the class calendar can be updated.
-The list of presentation dates is avaliable <a href="#">here</a>.</p>
+If you have a problem with the date you have been assigned, it is <strong>your responsibility</strong> to find a classmate to switch with and to notify your teacher of the switch so the class calendar can be updated.
+The list of presentation dates is avaliable <a href="https://docs.google.com/spreadsheets/d/1y_b_imhDCj5xEqRoVe2hgBfz0_gmdVjF0P1YJiA2gMk/edit?usp=sharing">here</a>.</p>

 <h2>Step 1: Finding a topic</h2>
 <p>Find a topic related to STEAM (Science, Technology, Engineering, Art or Mathematics).
 The topic can be a recent news story, article or current/past research project.
 The topic has to relate to science and/or mathematics and has to be supported by one or several reputable online sources.
 See links below for examples of appropriate online sources.</p>